 The Basics of Grandparent Rights

-In general, grandparent rights refers to a grandparent’s ability to seek custody or visitation under particular legal circumstances.
+In general, grandparent rights refer to a grandparent’s ability to seek custody or visitation under particular legal circumstances.

 There are no federal protections for grandparents.
 Rights for grandparents are not included in the Constitution, and a right to visitation may vary greatly from one state to another.
 However, several pieces of legislation do play a role at a federal level.
 The Parental Kidnapping Prevention Act of 1980, for example, ruled that states must abide by other states’ custody rulings.
 In 1998, courts ruled on a separate issue decreeing that states must honor other states’ grandparent visitation orders.